Dani-Hani/Lab-Agile-Planning-/.github/ISSUE_TEMPLATE/user-story--final-project-.md

 ---
-name: User story
+name: User story (final project)
-about: 'Template for creating user story''s '
+about: creating this template for final project
 title: ''
 labels: ''
 assignees: ''